andyswanepoel/unit-testing-workshop/README.md

   - Button should be disabled is no users loaded
 - See the completed [test code](https://github.com/andyswanepoel/unit-testing-workshop/blob/step-6-disable-button-tests/src/__tests__/App.test.js#L99)

-### Step 7 - Write code for user display test to pass
+### Step 7 - Write code for disabling sort button test to pass

-- Build your application to make the tests pass
+- Write your application code to make the test pass
 - See the completed [app code](https://github.com/andyswanepoel/unit-testing-workshop/blob/step-7-disable-button-test-pass/src/App.js)

 ## Running the completed project